-1.Land West of Guildford Road-50 houses

-2.Land South of Loxwood Farm Place-24 Houses

-3.Loxwood House- 30 Houses

-4.Land to the rear of Black Hall- 14 houses, plus up to 8 flat/apartments above a retail unit on the commercial site which forms part of the Nursery Green development.
+- 1. Land West of Guildford Road 50 no. dwellings - Land South of Loxwood Farm Place 24 no. dwellings - 3.
+Loxwood House- 30 no.dwellings - 4.
+Land to the rear of Black Hall 14 no. dwellings, plus up to 8 no. flat/apartments above a retail unit on the commercial site which forms part of the Nursery Green development.
 The commercial site will be also allocated for retail development.

-16.3.6.
-The Farm Close site which was allocated for 17 houses in the original Neighbourhood Plan has not yet been built out and thus this site will be carried forward to the revised Neighbourhood Plan.

-The Location of all the sites allocated in this revised Neighbourhood Plan in shown in appendix 1.
+17.3.6.
+The Farm Close site which was allocated for 17 no. dwellings in the original Neighbourhood Plan has not yet been built out and thus this site will be carried forward to the revised Neighbourhood Plan.
+The Location of all the sites allocated in this revised Neighbourhood Plan in shown in Appendix 1.